Shannan Gilbert was not a Gilgo Beach serial killer victim

 The fact that certain people have been purposely muddying the waters all these years has not helped.

-Others are motivated by the fact that all of their personal theories about LISK revolve around the tragic incident at Oak Beach.
+Some have done so in an effort to draw media attention to her case.
+Others are motivated by the fact that all of their personal theories about the case relate to Oak Beach.

 To compound matters, the Suffolk County Police Department has been pretty poor at communicating details about the case.
 Like many law enforcement agencies, they prefer to keep their cards close to their chest.